-There is almost always room to negotiate, and in some cases you can get your bill reduced by as much as 90%, or even forgiven completely.
+There is almost always room to negotiate, and in some cases you can get your bill reduced by as much as 90% — or forgiven entirely.

 All it takes is knowing who to ask.

-You may not have known that many hospitals – non-profits in particular — have financial assistance programs specifically designed to help people pay for medical care they wouldn’t normally be able to afford.
+You may not have known that many hospitals — nonprofits in particular — have financial assistance programs designed to help people pay for medical care they couldn’t normally afford.

 And there are two situations where you’re especially likely to qualify.

-The first is if you’re uninsured.
-In many cases, simply being uninsured can result in an automatic bill reduction, no matter your income.
+The first situation is if you’re uninsured.
+Often, simply being uninsured can result in an automatic bill reduction, no matter your income.
 Those with lower incomes may qualify for even bigger reductions.

-(Keep in mind that this isn’t necessarily a reason to go without insurance.
-Insurance comes with many protections, such as max out of pocket costs and pre-negotiated rates for procedures that reduce the cost without any work on your end.
-Not to mention the penalties for being uninsured.)
+Keep in mind that this isn’t necessarily a reason to go without insurance.
+Insurance comes with many protections, such as a maximum out-of-pocket cost and pre-negotiated rates for procedures that reduce the cost without any work on your end.
+Not to mention you avoid penalties for being uninsured.

-2. Insured, but still owe a significant amount
+2. You owe a significant amount after insurance

-The second is if you are insured but your insurance only covers part of the cost.
-The lower your income and the more of your bill you’re responsible for, the more likely it is that you’ll qualify for assistance.
+The second situation is if you are insured but your insurance only covers part of the cost.
+The lower your income and the more of your bill for which you’re responsible, the more likely it is that you’ll qualify for help.

-If you find yourself in one of those situations, there are two types of assistance you might be eligible for.
+If you find yourself in one of the above situations, there are three forms of financial assistance for which you may be eligible.

 1. Bill reduction or forgiveness

-The first is a bill reduction, or potentially even total forgiveness.
-This redditor got a $12,000 bill reduced to $1,500 by simply contacting the hospital’s billing department, and there are other stories in that thread from people with similar experiences.
-In general, the more difficult your circumstances the more you may get forgiven.
+The first is a bill reduction or potentially total forgiveness.
+This Redditor got a $12,000 bill reduced to $1,500 by contacting the hospital’s billing department — and there are other stories in the thread from people with similar experiences.
+In general, the more difficult your circumstances, the more that part of your bill may be forgiven.